-Protected characteristic Brief explanation of why this has been assessed as having medium or high negative impact Is there a Geographical impact?
-If so, please explain -use list below to identify geographical area(s) Short explanation of mitigating actions Disability Public: This project would be focussed upon Reablement and Occupational Therapy and as a direct result, disabled users would be impacted upon.
+Protected characteristic brief explanation of why this has been assessed as having medium or high negative impact Short explanation of mitigating actions Disability Public: This project would be focussed upon Reablement and Occupational Therapy and as a direct result, disabled users would be impacted upon.
 Public: Every effort would be made to protect users from reductions to neutralise the impact that would result from a loss of staff.